brpratt/fok-java/simplenetes/README.md

 $ docker compose up database
 ```

-Then, you can run the projects using `dotnet run` or from within your IDE:
+Then, you can run the projects using `mvn` or from within your IDE:

 ```
-$ dotnet run --project Simplenetes/Simplenetes.Server.csproj
+$ mvn --projects server spring-boot:run
-$ dotnet run --project Simplenetes/Simplenetes.Controller.csproj
+$ mvn --projects controller spring-boot:run
 ```

-## Simplenetes.Server
+## simplenetes-server

-The API server listens on port 5000 and exposes the following endpoints:
+The API server listens on port 8080 and exposes the following endpoints:

 ```
    GET /containers        - get all containers